quiknode-labs/qn-guide-examples/sample-dapps/ethereum-aave-liquidation-tracker/README.md

 - Monitors Aave V3 contracts for liquidation events
 - Filters and delivers only relevant events
-- Pay only for the data you use
+- Pay only for the filtered data
 - Ensures reliable data delivery with retry mechanisms
 - Zero infrastructure maintenance required